-Chapada is an open pit copper-gold mine located 270 km northwest of Brasília in Goiás state, Brazil.
+Chapada is an open pit copper-gold mine located 270 kilometres northwest of Brasília in Goiás state, Brazil.
 The mine reached commercial production in 2007 and is an open pit truck and shovel operation, with ore being treated through a flotation plant with capacity of 23.4 Mt per annum.
 The Chapada mine plan has three open pit mining areas including Corpo and Corpo Sul, which are currently being mined, and the Suruca deposit that Yamana plans to develop in the future.
 Exploration is ongoing to develop near mine targets at Suruca SW, Suruca NE, Baru and Interpits.

 Yamana, the previous owners, completed studies to evaluate several development opportunities at Chapada.
 These opportunities range in scope from plant optimization initiatives to enhance copper and gold recoveries, to a plant expansion to bring forward cash flows and pit wall pushbacks to expose higher grade ore zones.
 Lundin is currently evaluating these and other scenarios for expansion that would increase the processing rate up to 32 million tonnes per annum.